Create cloud provider configuration

-- If you deploy YugabyteDB Anywhere in a different VPC than the ones in which you intend to deploy YugabyteDB nodes, then its own VPC must also be part of this cross-region VPC mesh, as well as setting up routing table entries in the source VPC (YugabyteDB Anywhere) and allowing one further CIDR block (or public IP) ingress rule on the security groups for the YugabyteDB nodes (to allow traffic from YugabyteDB Anywhere or its VPC).
+- If you deploy YBA in a different VPC than the ones in which you intend to deploy YugabyteDB nodes, then its own VPC must also be part of this cross-region VPC mesh, as well as setting up routing table entries in the source VPC (YBA) and allowing one further CIDR block (or public IP) ingress rule on the security groups for the YugabyteDB nodes (to allow traffic from YBA or its VPC).

 - When a public IP address is not enabled on a universe, a network address translation (NAT) gateway or device is required.
-You must configure the NAT gateway before creating the VPC that you add to the YugabyteDB Anywhere UI.
-For more information, see NAT and Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters in the AWS documentation.
+You must configure the NAT gateway before creating the VPC that you add to the YBA UI.
+For more information, see NAT and Creating a VPC with public and private subnets in the AWS documentation.

-If you did not provide your own custom AMI IDs, before you can proceed to creating a universe, verify that you can actually spin up EC2 instances with the default AMIs in YugabyteDB Anywhere.
+If you did not provide your own custom AMI IDs, before you can proceed to creating a universe, verify that you can actually spin up EC2 instances with the default AMIs in YBA.

 If you are not already subscribed and have not accepted the Terms and Conditions, then you should see the following message:

 If that is the case, click Accept Terms and wait for the page to switch to a successful state.
-Once the operation completes, or if you previously subscribed and accepted the terms, you should see the following:
+After the operation completes, or if you previously subscribed and accepted the terms, you should see a message similar to the following: